-- Why mis-pricing is important;

-- · How mis-pricing is calculated; and

-- Where mis-pricing data is published.
+- Why mis-pricing is important; - How the mis-pricing adjustment (MPA) is calculated; and - Where mis-pricing data (LOCAL_PRICE_ADJUSTMENT) is published.

 1.2 Assumptions

 This document assumes familiarity with network constraint formulation and the impact of binding network constraints on dispatch.